akirakianna/project-2/README.md

 #### Home Page Component

-Our home page gave us a chance to experiment with some fun react libraries combined with CSS/SCSS styling.
-We installed react scroll magic and to create a simple fade in animation utilised keyframes for our typewriter animation.
+Our home page gave us a chance to experiment with some fun React libraries combined with CSS/SASS styling.
+We installed React Scroll Magic and to create a simple fade in animation utilised keyframes for our typewriter animation.

 ![animated statistics and artist spotlight](./src/styles/images/Animation.mov)